 The unit of currency is the Botswana Pula (BWP), which is divided into 100 Thebe.
 The word 'Pula' means rain and 'Thebe' means shield.
 The shield appears on the national coat of arms.
-Major credit cards are widely accepted, and travellers cheques and foreign currency are accepted at most large hotels and lodges.
+Major credit cards are widely accepted, and foreign currency are accepted at most large hotels and lodges.
 There are banks and exchange bureaux in all the main towns, as well as ATM machines.
-Surcharges are often high on travellers cheques, and it is best to carry cheques in US Dollars or Pounds Sterling.

 Currency Exchange Rates

 |Ireland||€ 0.08||€ 0.42||€ 0.84||€ 8.38||€ 83.77|

 |New Zealand||NZ$ 0.14||NZ$ 0.69||NZ$ 1.38||NZ$ 13.81||NZ$ 138.08|